Crispian Mills: Early life

 It was around this time when Mills first started to consider ideas of spirituality and mortality.
-"If I ever had a Road-to-Damascus, it was when I was 11," he recalls.
+"If I ever had a Road to Damascus, it was when I was 11," he recalls.
 "I woke up one night, at home in bed, and realised I was going to die.
 I don't mean 'tomorrow' or 'in a year'.
 It wasn't a prediction.
 It was just suddenly understanding fully that death would come.
 I remember talking about it at the time.
 Everyone thought there was something wrong with me."
 To address these new feelings on life and death, Mills borrowed the Mahābhārata, one of the two major Sanskrit epics of ancient India, from his mother, and took to reading it.
 He also became vegetarian, although concedes that this was largely due to meeting "a really attractive girl who was vegetarian".

 Throughout his youth, Mills had been exposed to a wide variety of music.
 One of his earliest musical memories was "Puff, the Magic Dragon" by Peter, Paul and Mary, which he believes "summed up [his] childhood".
-As a general rule, Mills uninspired by the then-current music scene, found that he was able to identify with older records, which he felt had honesty and genuine youth.
+As a general rule, Mills, uninspired by the then-current music scene, found he was able to identify with older records, which he felt had honesty and genuine youth.
 However he singled out "Stand and Deliver" by Adam and the Ants – the first single he ever bought – by virtue of its drama and longevity.
 In terms of albums, his first purchase was "Too Tough to Die" by the Ramones.
 However, it was hearing "You Really Got Me" by English rock group The Kinks that inspired him to become a guitarist.
 "It was like walking into a temple, a moment when my life changed," he says.
 "I'd grown up listening to Boy George and Duran Duran on the radio.
 But Really Got Me.
 Chung!
 This is your destiny!
 After that, as soon as I picked up a guitar, all I wanted to do was become brilliant.
-I practised, I studied tapes, I was a guitar worshipper."
+I practised, I studied tapes, I was a guitar-worshipper."
 Through the guitar, Mills also discovered Deep Purple, and has cited their lead guitarist Ritchie Blackmore as a major influence on his style.
 At Richmond upon Thames College he met future band-mate Alonza Bevan.

 Later, Mills started to delve deeper into psychedelic music, and spent most of his A-Level years taking LSD and listening to The Doors.
 Acid gave the teenaged Mills a change of perspective, but he soon realised that drugs alone would not bring him the enlightenment he sought.
 Watching close friends go "over the edge" on hallucinogens ultimately convinced Mills that there were other ways of changing one's perspective.